Guru-Deep-Singh/AWS_Certified_Cloud_Practitioner_Practice/output_md_files/practice-exam-13.md

     - C. Patching Amazon EC2 instances
     - D. Patching network infrastructure

-47. A customer is using multiple AWS accounts with separate billing. <br/>How can the customer take advantage of volume discounts with minimal impact to the AWS resources?
+47. A customer is using multiple AWS accounts with separate billing.
+How can the customer take advantage of volume discounts with minimal impact to the AWS resources?
     - A. Create one global AWS account and move all AWS resources to that account.
     - B. Sign up for three years of Reserved Instance pricing up front.
     - C. Use the consolidated billing feature from AWS Organizations.